NickU2020/canned-mackerel-optimisation/README.md

-# mackerel-optimise
-Mackerel Sales and Restocking Optimisation
+# Canned Mackerel Optimisation

 Analysing sales data and optimising restocking for a product like canned mackerels can be achieved through data analysis and forecasting techniques.
-Here's a Python program that can help you analyse sales data and make restocking recommendations.
+This Python programme can help you analyse sales data and make restocking recommendations.

 [see main.py]